No matter how real it seems.

 To do Yasakoi, you need a certain instrument to make it all work.

-One thing that makes Yasakoi unique is the style of clothing.
-As there are multiple types you can wear.
+One thing that makes Yasakoi unique is the style of

 This is one of the main highlights of this slice of life series: Hanayamata.
 Where all the main characters get together and form their own Yasakoi tribe while still in school.